p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 [here](./code-examples/src/test/java/com/pbroda/codesnippets/vavr/LoopBasics.java).

 Now it is time for our example.
-Assume, we want to call two services in a loop (this correspond to the bigger rectangle on the picture) We call them consecutively in such a way that the result of the first call is fed to the second call.
+Assume, we want to call two services in a loop (this correspond to the bigger rectangle on the picture).
+We call them consecutively in such a way that the result of the first call is fed to the second call.
 This proceeds in a loop until there is a certain condition met, based on the results of the first call.
 Let's repeat as it is important - first call, not the second one.